bluesky-social/bsky-docs/blog/2025-11-19-contact-import-rfc.md

 These issues have meant, until now, we have foregone this common utility.

 We believe we have now found a solution to the security risks of contact-list imports, which we will describe in this blogpost.
 We offer this initial writeup to solicit critical feedback from the community.
-If you have questions or concerns about the design of this scheme, please raise them here \[link\]
+If you have questions or concerns about the design of this scheme, please raise them [here](https://github.com/bluesky-social/atproto/discussions/4356).

 ## Requirements